lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In No-ACK mode, there is no feedback communication from the fragment receiver to the fragment sender.
 The sender just transmits all the SCHC Fragments blindly.

+Padding is kept to a minimum: only the last SCHC Fragment is padded as needed.

 The tile sizes are not required to be uniform.
 Windows are not used.
 The Retransmission Timer is not used.